10m+

 A digital estate plan is a document or set of instructions that outlines how a person's digital assets and online accounts should be managed or disposed of after their death or incapacity.

-A digital estate plan typically includes details on how to access these accounts and assets, who should be granted access, what should be done with the data and how to manage any outstanding debts or liabilities related to these accounts.
+A digital estate plan typically includes details on how to access these accounts and assets, who should be granted access, what should be done with data and how to manage outstanding debts or liabilities related to these accounts.

 Do I need a digital estate plan?